Leon Black: Board roles

+Leon and his wife Debra are both on the board of the Melanoma Research Alliance.

 Personal life

 Black is married to Debra Ressler, a 1976 Barnard College graduate and Broadway producer and sister of Ares Management co-founder Antony Ressler.
 They have four children.
 One of their children, Benjamin, runs an investment fund and was nominated by President Donald Trump to run the U.S. International Development Finance Corporation.
 Debra Black is a melanoma survivor.
-In 2007, the couple donated $25 million to form the new Melanoma Research Alliance.
-Leon and Debra both serve on the board of the organization.
+In 2007, the couple donated $25 million to form the Melanoma Research Alliance.